fmadio/platform/itch_gap/README.md

 Example program which show gap detection against NASDAQ MouldUDP protocol.

+Performance tested again NASDAQ ITCH March 3rd 2020, one of if not the highest volume days in recent years.

+Total message Count: 2,175,330,491 (2.1Bn messages)
+Processing Time    : 1457.079 Seconds (~24 Minutes) for full days data.

+## Example Usage

 On the Host forward historical or realtime data to the containers.
 One lxc_ring per multicast group

 ```